Credit Karma Tax Review: Free Option for Simple Taxes

 Credit Karma Tax Review

 Credit Karma Tax offers customized checklists, easy W-2 uploads, error checks and user support.
-Credit Karma mobile functionality also rolled out for most users in 2018.
+A free mobile app for iOS and Android lets you file your returns using your phone.

 Advantages of Credit Karma Tax